uriel-reyes/sellertools/README.md

 - Selection checkboxes with clear visual feedback
 - Table side-by-side layout for easy comparison

+### Price Management
+- Channel-specific pricing for products in a seller's store
+- Update prices for individual products with real-time validation
+- View both current (published) and staged (unpublished) prices
+- Clear visual indication of products with and without pricing
+- Automatically handles currency conversion and formatting
+- Secure pricing updates with optimistic UI feedback
+- Comprehensive error handling for duplicate price scopes and other validation issues
+- Support for both new price creation and existing price updates

 ### UI Improvements
 - Consistent card-based interfaces across the application
 - Enhanced typography with improved readability